 Once the number is ported into CallRail, standard per-number and per-minute fees apply (just like your other CallRail numbers).

-- Click the Create Port Request button in the upper-right corner of the screen to begin creating your port request.
+- Click the Create Port Request button at the top of the screen to begin creating your port request.

 - Type in the desired name for your port request under the Port Request Name header.